gary-archer/oauth.websample1/README.md

 * The SPA uses the [oidc-client-ts](https://github.com/authts/oidc-client-ts) library to implement OpenID Connect.
 * The API uses the [jose](https://github.com/panva/jose) library to validate JWT access tokens.
 * AWS Cognito is the default authorization server for the SPA and API.

+## Limitations

+- The SPA uses tokens in the browser, which is against 2021 security best practices.
+- The SPA uses the original iframe-based silent token renewal which has some usability problems.
+- The [Updated SPA Code Sample](https://github.com/gary-archer/oauth.websample2) progresses the SPA further.